winya/api-docs/_posts/android/1.0.0/README.md

 Before going into details, please note that document assumes the following:
 *   You have a registered user at [ustream.tv](http://www.ustream.tv/).
 *   Your Ustream user is entitled to use the Ustream Player SDK specifically.
-Log-in to [Dashboard], and check ["API/SDK access"] under the "Account" section.
+Log-in to [Dashboard], and check ["API/SDK access"] under the "Integrations & Apps" section.
 If you have questions, please [contact us](https://www.ustream.tv/enterprise-video/contact).

 ### Development prerequisites